interactafraz/anylog/README.md

 * Copy files to web server

 ## Usage
+### Save data - GET
+For simple use cases you can set a single key and its value with URL parameters:

+    index.php?set=event&content=checkin

-### Save data
+### Save data - POST
-The script expects POST data in the following format
+AnyLog expects POST data in the following format

-    {"meal": "Frozen Fries","quantity": "900"}
+    {"event": "checkin","user": "John"}

-**iOS Shortcuts:** To generate this format from an iOS Shortcut, follow this guide:
+**Example: iOS Shortcuts:** To generate this format from an iOS Shortcut, follow this guide:
 1. Create a `dictionary` and add your keys/values as items
 2. Add the dictionary to a `text` action
 3. Use a `Get Contents of URL` action to send the data to your AnyLog instance.
 Set it up like this: